Wellstar Paulding Medical Center Nursing

 - Shooting Star Award - Erica Holmes, RN

-The Wellstar Paulding Hospital Surgical Services Team were finalists in the 2020 March of Dimes Nursing Award due to their response to the COVID-19 pandemic.
-Paulding Hospital’s interprofessional surgical services leadership team took immediate steps to understand the impact of the pandemic as it related to surgery.
+The Wellstar Paulding Medical Center Surgical Services Team were finalists in the 2020 March of Dimes Nursing Award due to their response to the COVID-19 pandemic.
+Wellstar Paulding's interprofessional surgical services leadership team took immediate steps to understand the impact of the pandemic as it related to surgery.
 As information about the virus became available, the team made revisions to equipment and processes needed to ensure safety.
 From their collaborative efforts to positively impact patient care, to date, there have been no hospital transmission of COVID-19 to any surgical patient.

 Clinical Excellence, Research and Commitment to Improvement